cleifwork/GCONNECT/docs/readme.txt

 3. ** SHOULD HAVE AN ANDROID DEVICE (Voucher Server Phone)
     * SOME REQUIREMENTS:
       => Phone must not be rooted
-      => Phone must have a active sim card
+      => Phone must have an active sim card
       => Phone must have available service (signal)
       => Phone must have SMS credits (load for texting) => Phone must be connected to WiFi always